 Rear door toward the roof line

-Point the swing-door end toward the eave where the crew works to keep walk-in loading and ground-throw on one path.
+Set the swing-door end to face the eave where your crew works so walk-in loading and ground-throw share one path.

 Surface protection